 Definition of success is when you set up a goal and you achieve that goal that is success.
 Goal after goal.
 It easy to compare business with sports.
 If you train hard and you have the hunger and desire to win getting silver is no option it is gold you are aiming for.
-I have been succesful and I know I will be succesful.
+I have been successful and I know I will be successful.
 Success in life is complex.
 There are things like, health, home, balance between mind and body etc. People should understand that one of the most important things are to enjoy what you do.
 If your aim is just on money/salary your aim is actually wrong.
 If you do not enjoy the actual process and work you do money does not give you satisfaction in the long run.
 The actual goal is not money.
 That comes as the result of good work and hopefully a work that you like to do.

 What is your favorite TV program?

 What makes you unique and why should we hire you over any of our other candidates?